nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 * `psp` OPTIONAL: Identifier of the PSP if different from `iss`.
 The value must be a case-sensitive URL using the HTTPS scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.
 * `payment-product` OPTIONAL: Payment product or scheme the account is connected to (e.g. sct-eu, sct-inst-eu, domestic such as bancomat-pay), that a TPP may use to process the payment.
-* `name` OPTIONAL: Name of the account the A2Pay is connected to.
+* `sub` OPTIONAL: Name or ID of the account the A2Pay is connected to.

 The structure and detailed specifications of the A2Pay are also defined in the JSON schema file [a2pay-schema.json](a2pay-schema.json), which outlines all required attributes and their formats.